chenq9901-logic/chenq9901-logic.github.io/Teaching/topology_2025.md

 Here is the [Tutorial sheet](/Teaching/Topo-Tutorial-1.pdf) and [answer to some of the exercises](/Teaching/Topo-Tutorial-1-answer.pdf).

+### Guest Lecture

+A guest lecture was given by Nick on Jan 27.

+**Title:** Spatial modal logics: some modern perspectives

+**Abstract:** In this lecture I will discuss the basics of the topological semantics of modal logic.
+I will review classical results and also some ongoing work in this active area.

+You can find the slides [here](/Teaching/Nick-Qian-project.pdf).

 ### Group Presentations

 Students are expected to form a team of 2-3 people and give a presentation on more advanced topics.